JonZeolla/JonZeolla.github.io/docs/labs/container-security-101.md

 EXPOSE 80
 ```

-In the above example, you see that we are starting `FROM nginx`.
+In the above example, you see that we are starting with `FROM nginx`.
 This means two things:
 1. We are implicitly using the special `latest` tag of `nginx` (see other available tags [here](https://hub.docker.com/_/nginx/tags)).
 1. We are also implicitly pulling the images from Docker Hub, which is the default [Registry](https://docs.docker.com/registry/) for `docker`.